A lighthearted 1987 teen horror comedy film directed by Jimmy Huston, with all the silliness one would expect thereof.

 - Captain Obvious: McCarthy tests Ralph with garlic and crosses to prove that he's a vampire, and Ralph passes, showing that he's human.
 So McCarthy suggests stabbing Ralph in the heart with a stake, and if he dies, he's a vampire, right?Jeremy: "A stake through the heart would kill anything."

 - Casanova Wannabe: Jeremy's friend Ralph.

-- Dream Sequence: At the beginning of the film, Jeremy has a particularly bizarre dream involving the girl's locker room, Darla and a nun with a pair of giant shears...
+- Dream Sequence: At the beginning of the film, Jeremy has a particularly bizarre dream, apparently inspired by an Urban Legend of his high school, involving the girl's locker room, Darla and a nun with a pair of giant shears...

 - Femme Fatale: Nora.

 - Friendly Neighborhood Vampires: Modoc and Jeremy.

 - Good Parents: Jeremy's parents do wildly misinterpret what's going on, but they clearly do love their son and they're doing their well-meaning best to be as supportive of him as possible.

 - HeelFace Turn: Professor McCarthy at the end, after getting om-nom-nom-nominated by the other vampires.

 - Knight Templar: Professor McCarthy, who believes that vampires are The Virus and must be stopped lest there be a Vampire Apocalypse.
 Even as Jeremy explains that vampires aren't what he thinks and spares his life, he keeps trying to kill him.
 He finally stops after being made into one.

 - After failing to kill Modoc with silver bullets, he then thinks he can kill centuries-old Modoc with his bare hands.
 This is right after Jeremy (who's been a vampire for less than a week) has completely disarmed him and lifted him into the air like he was made of feathers.